telerik/xaml-docs/controls/radfiledialogs/events.md

 		}
 	{{endregion}}

 * __Renaming__: This event occurs when a file or a folder is about to be renamed.
-You can use it to prevent certain files or folders from being edited.
+You can use it to prevent certain files or folders from having their name changed.

 	The event arguments will be of the type __RenamingEventArgs__ that exposes the following properties:

-	* __Cancel__: boolean property that will indicate if a renaming operation will be performed or not.
+	* __Cancel__: Boolean property that will indicate if a renaming operation will be performed or not.
-	* __FileInfo__: property of the type __FileSystemInfoWrapper__.
+	* __FileInfo__: Property of the type __FileSystemInfoWrapper__.
 This property contains the __FileSystemInfoWrapper__ object for the file system information that will be renamed.

 	>important This event will occur only when the __CanUserRename__ property is set to __True__.